In this post I’ll provide an overview of ALL the Tradingview backtesting options.

 However there’s a handful of limitations that make having an upgraded Tradingview subscription important if you’ve serious about getting reliable results from your backtesting.

 Whilst the BASIC Tradingview subscription offers the use of the Bar Replay function.
 It can only be used on the D W M timeframes.
-To get full access to intraday and custom time intervals you’ll need at least a Pro subscription.
+To get full access to intraday and custom time intervals you’ll need at least a Tradingview Essential subscription.

 What Tradingview plan is best for Backtesting

 For the most reliable backtesting results you really want to test over the largest range of historical market data.
 The BASIC plan only offers 5K bars of historical data for your selected timeframe.
-Whilst the Pro and Pro+ offer double that with 10K and the Premium with the ‘Deep Backtesting (BETA)’ feature makes it possible for all available historical data for the instrument to be backtested.
+Whilst the Essential and Plus offer double that with 10K and the Premium with the ‘Deep Backtesting (BETA)’ feature makes it possible for all available historical data for the instrument to be backtested.

 Tradiingview has recently introduced a new feature called ‘Backtesting Precision’.
 Normally tradingview backtesting only uses 4 data points for each bar: OLHC.
 All other bar data that occurs between these points is ignored.
 Backtesting precision traces all bar data throughout the life of the active bar.
 For the most accurate backtesting results be sure to use this feature.
 Backtesting precision is however only available with a PREMIUM subscription.